Lamers Dairy is an award-winning, family owned and operated dairy located in Appleton, Wisconsin.

 Since 1913, five generations of the Lamers family have taken pride in providing the highest quality dairy products to families in Wisconsin and beyond.

-Jacob Lamers, Sr. started Lamers Dairy in 1913 in the village of Kimberly, Wisconsin, and it is still family owned and operated to this day.
-In 1913 raw milk was distributed to the villagers in preserve cans which were delivered to customers as members of the family went to school in the morning.
+1913: Jacob Lamers, Sr. (and wife Petronella “Nellie”) started Lamers Dairy in 1913 in the village of Kimberly, Wisconsin (just three years after Kimberly was incorporated as a village) and it continues to be family owned and operated to this day.
+Raw milk was distributed to the villagers in preserve cans which were delivered to customers by members of the family on their way to school in the morning.

 1914: The following year, the Lamers family began using a horse and buggy as the milk cart.

 1919: The first truck was purchased.

 1930: Richard C. Lamers and his wife, Emma, purchased the business from his father and moved the dairy to John Street in Kimberly where it remained for six decades.

 1931: The first milk bottles imprinted with the Lamers name were introduced in 1931.

 1932: The first mechanical refrigeration in the village was installed in 1932.
 Hand-operated milk bottling gave way to automatic equipment and just a year later, the Lamers family installed equipment to pasteurize milk.